username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

-# FCSE-Skopje 2023 Undergraduate Study Programs preprocessor
+# FCSE-Skopje 2023 Undergraduate Study Programs Preprocessor

 The preprocessor application is used to transform the study programs and related courses from the [Faculty of Computer Science and Engineering](https://finki.ukim.mk) at